-4.1.2 General considerations
+6.1.2 General considerations

 In principal the detector can produce images without any correction.
 These images contain the offset of the readout electronics, the individual offsets of each pixel (dark current) as well as the electronics and pixel gain differences, apart from the x-ray source non-uniformities.

 Each column is connected to one channel of the readout electronics with the specific channel offset resulting in a dark image with vertical stripes caused by the individual channel offsets.
 The dark image may also contain pixels which are brighter than the others caused by a higher dark current.
 The detector is arranged in groups of 128 readout channels.
 The groups can deviate in their gain such that one can distinguish blocks of 128 channels in a bright image caused by this gain difference.
-The panel itself may contain pixels and perhaps row or columns which are underperforming.
+The panel itself may contain pixels and perhaps row or columns which are defective (completely black or white).

-To eliminate these detector specific effects and obtain good quality results, each image will be 'offset' and 'gain' corrected, and if required, the underperforming pixels will also be corrected.
-The creation of the correction files is described in the chapter 'How to perform corrections'.
+To eliminate these detector specific effects and obtain good quality results, each image will be 'offset' and 'gain' corrected, and if required, the defective pixels will also be corrected.
+The creation of the correction files is described in the chapter How to perform corrections.

-4.1.3 Connection of the XRD 0820
+6.1.3 Connection of the XRD 1620

-Before starting the connection of the XRD 0820 ensure that the optical frame grabber and the software are installed as described in the chapter 3.4.3.
+Before starting the connection of the XRD 1620 ensure that the frame grabber and the software is installed as described in the chapter 5.4.3.
 If not please begin with the frame grabber and software installation.